zhus-dika/zhus-dika/README.md

 - 👋 Hi, I’m @zhus-dika
-- 👀 I’m interested in math and programming
+- 👀 I’m interested in math, programming and data scinece
-- 🌱 I’m currently learning data science
+- 🌱 I’m a master of math and computer science
 - 📫 How to reach me zhus.dinara@gmail.com

 <!---